tdongsi/tdongsi.github.io/source/_posts/Jenkins/2017-02-17-jenkins-pipeline-shared-libraries.markdown

   }
 ```

-`sshagent(['jenkins_ssh_key'])` indicates that the current slave is known as an SSH agent to Jenkins master,
-using Jenkins credentials with ID `jenkins_ssh_key`.
+`sshagent(['jenkins_ssh_key'])` indicates that the current node/slave is known as an SSH agent to Jenkins master, using Jenkins credentials with ID `jenkins_ssh_key`.
-The credential `jenkins_ssh_key` is a global.

-The stage "Checkout" checks out the latest code from Git repo (the same repository and branch of the current Jenkinsfile).
 `git remote add` uses the currently checked out Git repo and branch as a remote branch (named "jenkins") to the `workflowLibs` repository.
-The `workflowLibs` repository is managed by Jenkins, exposed at that location.
+The `workflowLibs` repository is managed by Jenkins, exposed at that location *ssh://tdongsi@\${JENKINS_PORT_12222_TCP_ADDR}:12222/workflowLibs.git*.
 Then we force push any new changes to the Git repository on Jenkins.
-After the push, the Git repository `workflowLibs` on Jenkins should have latest change.
+After the push, the Git repository `workflowLibs` on Jenkins should have latest change, same as the current "shared-lib" repository.
-The cool thing about this setup is that upon a push event, the Jenkins will automatically update its global library, without the need of restarting.
+Upon a `git push` event, the Jenkins will automatically update its global library, without the need of restarting.

+### Jenkinsfile as "Infrastructure as Code"

+Jenkinsfiles have been extensively used for creating CI/CD pipelines at work.
+It provides many benefits, associated with "Infrastructure as Code" paradigm:

+* Code review/iteration on the pipelines.
+* Audit trail.
+Less risk for human error.
+* Single source of truth.
+* Easy/Quick restoration of the pipelines in the events of catastrophe/moving Jenkins.

 ### References